Behavior Management of Children with Multiple Disabilities

 Extinction - a reinforcer that previously sustained a

-behavior is withheld for the purpose of eliminating
+is withheld for the purpose of eliminating

 that behavior